VeerpalKaur1511/MvcButton/Readme.txt

 that will create the loop in  the Welcome.cshtml view template that displays "Hello" NumTimes. then run the app and search /HelloWorld/Welcome?name=Rick&numtimes=4 .... it running well.......

-its my 4 part of assignment 5.40pm
+its my 4 part of assignment 6.10pm i add database for my class in this part i add new folder under models named Button.cs and update my button.cs and i also add some  attributes and characteristics of the product like (id, title, color.......)